Artificial-Pancreas/iAPS/fastlane/testflight.md

 ## Generate App Store Connect API Key

-This step is common for all "Browser Builds", and should be done ony once.
+This step is common for all "Browser Builds", and should be done only once.
 Please save the API key somewhere safe, so it can be re-used for other builds, or if needing to start from scratch.

 1. Sign in to the [Apple developer portal page](https://developer.apple.com/account/resources/certificates/list).
 1. Copy the team id from the upper right of the screen.
 Record this as your `TEAMID`.